ani-2305/LlamaIndex-Emergence-Integration/README.md

-# LlamaIndex + Emergence Integration
+# LlamaIndex and Emergence AI Web Orchestrator Integration

 This repository demonstrates how to integrate [LlamaIndex](https://github.com/jerryjliu/gpt_index) with [Emergence AI's Web Orchestrator](https://api.emergence.ai/).
 It uses **OpenAI** for language model capabilities, and **Emergence AI** for web automation workflows.